Header image

 • Tom McGuire adds: "If memory serves me correctly, the F9F-6P's that we had were painted blue, there were probably no more than six or eight of them when I was there.
 The picture (above) looks ok except for the color.
 I don't remember any fueling probes either.
 We left on cruise to Far East on Bennington in Oct of 56 and returned in May of 57 and don't remember there being any -6s when we returned.
 One of my early jobs as an AMAN was to get to the flight line real early and service the emergency air bottles in every airplane.
 Had a tow tractor and a compressor that had to be hand cranked to start it.
 Seems like there were four bottles in the nose wheel well of the -8, probably a similar number in the -6 but only one or two in the Banshee.
 The Banshees never seemed to leak either, but the cougars and panthers sure did.
 We also stood post watches at night and carried 45's until one night one of our shipmates killed himself with the gun.
 No more 45's after that.
 Never was real sure what we were expected to shoot anyway.

-VFP-62 1956 - 1968
+VFP-62 1958 - 1968

 • Many wonderful pictures of VFP-62 (1957-58): Capt.
 Edwin Kiem's VFP-62 Scrapbook-Capt.
-Ed Kiem, was the first CO VFP-62.
+Ed Kiem, was the first VFP-62 CO.

-• Hanger picture RF-8 and F9F-8P -Photo: Jim Taylor
+• Early Cecil Field Hangar picture RF-8 and F9F-8P -Photo: Jim Taylor

 • Circa 1961 VFP-62 was threatened by a hurricane.
 The attached photo is amazing.
-Many of the RF8's were packed into the hanger for protection.
+Many of the RF8's were packed into the hangar for protection.
 The hurricane bypassed Cecil Field.
 Photo - Vinnie Zabicki.

 • EXTERNAL LINK: A link to a website with pictures of VFP-62 crew and planes circa 1958 Dave Stokes Collection